 Build and test only what changed in GitHub Actions

-Scope your slowest build/test job to only the packages a PR actually changed, using your monorepo tool's affected mode, with a mandatory full-run fallback so a resolution error never silently skips work.
+Speed up GitHub Actions and cut runner minutes by scoping your slowest build/test job to only the packages a PR actually changed, using your monorepo tool's affected mode, with a mandatory full-run fallback so a resolution error never silently skips work.

 Do this

 In a workspace whose tooling knows the dependency graph (Turborepo, Nx, Bazel, Gradle, or a --changed-capable test runner), the long-pole job runs only the targets affected by the diff against the merge base.
-Crucially, it fails safe: if the tool can't resolve the graph or returns an empty set on a real diff, it runs the full build/suite instead of passing green having run nothing.123
+Crucially, it fails safe: if the tool can't resolve the graph or returns an empty set on a real diff, it runs the full build/suite instead of passing green having run nothing.12

 Affected-only, diffed against the merge base

-- uses: actions/checkout@v4
+- uses: actions/checkout@v7

 with: